 Vehicle history & warranty |

-Limited records, often not tracked well. |
+Limited records, often poorly tracked. |

-Detailed service history, supports vehicle resale and warranty. |
+Detailed service history supports vehicle resale and warranty. |

 |